huanglynch/openagent/README.md

 ### Why This Project Exists (First-Principles Thinking)

-Most multi-agent frameworks (AutoGen, CrewAI, LangGraph, MetaGPT) follow the same pattern:
+Most multi-agent frameworks follow the same pattern:
 **“Throw all agents at every task → burn tokens → pray for good output.”**

 We started from scratch with two axioms: